Azure/enterprise-azure-policy-as-code/Docs/ci-cd-pipeline.md

 * GET /directoryObjects/{id}
 * POST /directoryObjects/getByIds

-You must assign these MS Graph `Application permissions` corresponding to the above APIs:-
+You must assign these MS Graph `Application permissions` corresponding to the above APIs:

 * User.Read.All
 * ServicePrincipalEndpoint.Read.All